 It is reached by an hour long hike up slick rock benches - a long hike to a short climb, but the hike is very spectacular and the setting of the tower is very peaceful.

 The late Mike Baker rope-soloed the first ascent of Tezcatlipoca by moonlight in June 1998.
 He named it for the Aztec god of the night sky, hurricanes, discord, temptation, sorcery, and war.
-Tezcatlipoca, translated from Nuhuatl as "Lord of the Smoking Mirror", was a black magician who wore a black mirror on his chest, which allowed him to see the deeds of humans and to kill enemies.
+Tezcatlipoca, translated from Nuhuatl as "Lord of the Smoking Mirror", was a black magician who wore a black mirror on his chest, which allowed him to see the deeds and thoughts of humans and to kill enemies.

 Getting ThereDrive south from I-70 on US 191 for 4.2 miles or 27 miles north on 191 from Moab and turn east on an unmarked dirt road between mile markers 152 and 153.
 Bump across railroad tracks and follow the road for 1.2 miles to a right turn on Salt Valley Road (unmarked) just past a white bridge.
 Drive southeast to another road junction, then bear right and head southeast down upper Salt Valley towards Arches National Park.
 The hogback with Sunshine Wall rises above the road.
 Drive 1.4 miles to a road that branches left to the obvious cliffs.
 Follow this rough road to the cliff and campsites.
 One camping area is to the left in a wide alcove and another is to the right by a large boulder with a naked lady petroglyph carved by a cowboy.